If we haven't managed to answer all of your questions, please drop us an email.

 This is not how we farm.
 In low numbers, like on our farm, and fed only from organic pasture, our herd has a much lower carbon footprint.
 Plus they are the architects of our wooded pastures, one of the most biodiverse environments in the UK.
 Without them our land would return to closed canopy woodland and the biodiversity on our farm would actually decrease.
 Here's a bit more on how we farm, but essentially on our farm cattle are key to our wildlife-led strategy.

-Why grass-fed beef?
+Why pasture fed beef?
 What difference does it make?

 It makes loads of difference.
-Grass or pasture-fed beef are only fed on pasture, which means no imported grains, much lower carbon footprint, better for the environment, better for the animals, and significantly better for us too.
+And not to get too pedantic here, but grass fed claims can be made if you feed your animals more than 51% grass or hay, and for most of their lives.
+So the rest of the time they could be fed grain.
+Where as pasture fed animals are only fed on pasture.
+Their entire lives and their entire diet has to be from pasture, though this can also mean hay (because that is dried grass).
+It means our beef has a much lower carbon footprint and is much better for the environment, animals and us too.
 But don't just take our word for it.
 Please investigate for yourself.
 Here are some good resources to get you started - pastureforlife, Tim Spector's Spoon-fed, particularly his chapter on Bringing Back the Bacon, and these books are pretty informative too.
+We're certified by the Pasture For Life Association, so really, you don't just have to take our word for it.

-Organic, grass-fed, dry-aged - what does it all mean?
+Organic, pasture-fed, dry-aged - what does it all mean?

 Essentially it means beef that is better for you, better for the environment and better for the animals.
 Specifically we're certified organic by the Soil Association, which ensures no pesticides or chemical fertilisers are used on the farm, no routine antibiotics are used on our herd and we maintain the highest standards of animal welfare.
 But we want to do more for the environment and our animals.
-We choose only to feed them from our farm, with no imported grains, just a natural, pastoral diet from the farm and nowhere else.
+We choose only to feed them from our farm, with no imported grains, just a natural, pastoral diet from the farm and nowhere else, and our approach is certified by the Pasture For Life Association.
 This is better for our animals, ourselves and our planet.
 Dry-aged is the foodie bit, where good quality, slowly reared meat is made even better by hanging for a couple of weeks to improve flavour and texture.
 Dry-aging also helps protect the quality of the meat when freezing.
 How you ask?
 I couldn't put it better than these guys.

-How do i order your organic grass-fed beef?
+How do i order your organic pasture-fed beef?

 We have frozen beef available throughout the year - these guys explain really well why we freeze our beef and why its doesn't compromise on quality.
 Your beef can be delivered via courier or you can pick it up from our freezer dropbox on the farm.
 Online Shop